litmuschaos/litmus-docs/website/versioned_docs/version-3.21.0/concepts/overview.md

 ---

 The Concepts section contains Definitions, Design principles, Terminology and Working technical theory.
-This section will not have the actual usage instructions or guides those will be made available in the [User Guides](../user-guides/overview.md) section.
+This section will not have the actual usage instructions or guides; those will be made available in the [User Guides](../user-guides/overview.md) section.

 ### [Chaos Infrastructure](infrastructure.md)